 Although AT&T offers a staggering selection of options to choose from, most of the benefits of these plans are lost if all you want is internet.
 If you get your entertainment through Netflix and Hulu, paying for an additional TV plan won’t save you money, even if you bundle.

 Bundles can also make long-term contracts more complicated.
-Although AT&T offers internet plans on one-year contracts, many of the TV plans that come in bundles come with a two-year contract.
+Although AT&T offers internet plans without a contract, many of the TV plans that come in bundles come with a one- or two-year contract.

 For frequent movers or those who might be looking to switch providers, breaking these contracts early can come with some hefty fees.
 Signing up for bundled deals can save you a lot of money in the long run, but it’s not a decision that should be taken lightly.